Satellite Messengers for RVers

 Finally, you will pay a little more for subscription services for the advantage of 2-way communication. inReach allows you to change plans throughout the year without charge, so if you are going away and need more messaging or want free tracking for your trip, you can switch up to a better plan and then down again when you’re back.
 If you’re not going to be using your inReach, you can put your subscription on hold for a very small monthly rate.
 Click this link for a complete list of inReach subscription plans.

-The inReach ExplorerInReach Explorer++
+The inReach Explorer+

-• The Explorer+ is basically the same device as the SE but adds the following functions:
+- The Explorer+ is basically the same device as the SE but adds the following functions:

-You can create & view routes, set waypoints, see detailed GPS tracks, and navigate with the on-screen map view.
+You can create & view routes, set waypoints, see detailed GPS tracks, and navigate with the on-screen map view. - A built-in digital compass which provides heading and bearing information even when standing still.

-• You can plan your routes and waypoints ahead of time using the Explore portal which you can also share your with family and friends.
+- You can plan your routes and waypoints ahead of time using the Explore portal which you can also share your with family and friends.

 Final thoughts on Satellite Communicators

 All of these devices require a clear view of the sky.
 If you are down in narrow canyons or under heavy tree cover, you are not going to get a signal out.
 My experience with earlier versions of the SPOT are that not every signal makes it out even in clear sky conditions, and I have heard it runs around 70%.
 I have had much better success with my inReach, and as I have mentioned already, with 2-way communication you can know for sure whether your message was received.
-These types of tracker are quite low powered compared to the transmission power of Satellite Personal Locator Beacons (PLB’s), which transmit at around 5 watts compared to 1.5 watts for the inReach and .4 watts for the Spot,
+These types of tracker are quite low powered compared to the transmission power of Satellite Personal Locator Beacons (PLB’s), which transmit at around 5 watts compared to 1.5 watts for the inReach and .4 watts for the Spot, so there may be situations where they may fail to bail you out.
+The amount of wattage transmitted is always a trade off.
+The Spot could probably be designed with higher power, but that would mean shorter battery life and/or a much bulkier unit.

 One other minor disadvantage of all satellite messengers is for those waiting at home if they don’t get an message for some reason.
 People can start to worry when they are expecting regular updates and then they don’t get them.
 If the device quits all together, do your loved ones panic and send out the rescue team?
 Tough question and something that should be discussed before you leave.
 However, all in all I think the advantages of satellite messengers far out way this minor concern.